ankrutik/notes/aws/solutions_arch_cert/notes.md

 2. **Infrequently Accessed**

-   for data accessed infrequently, but need rapid access when needed; lower fee, but retreival fee applicable (previously reduced redundancy storage)
+   99.9% availability; for data accessed infrequently, but need rapid access when needed; lower fee, but retreival fee applicable (previously reduced redundancy storage)

 3. **One Zone - Infrequently Accessed**

-   Lower cost than IA; multiple availability zones not needed
+   99.5% availability; Lower cost than IA; multiple availability zones not needed;

 4. **Intelligent Tiering**

-   Machine Learning used to understand how data is used and moved to that tier automatically
+   99.9% availability; Machine Learning used to understand how data is used and moved to that tier automatically

 5. **Glacier Instant Retrieval**

-   68% cheaper than IA **when accessed once per quarter**; retrieval time is in milliseconds
+   99.9% availability; 68% cheaper than IA **when accessed once per quarter**; retrieval time is in milliseconds

 6. **Glacier Flexible Retrieval**

-   Low cost archive, 10% cheaper than Glacier Instant Retrieval; store any amount of data; retrieval time configurable from hours to minutes
+   99.99% availability; Low cost archive, 10% cheaper than Glacier Instant Retrieval; store any amount of data; retrieval time configurable from hours to minutes

 7. **Glacier deep archive**

-   lowest cost archive; retrieval time is 12 hours
+   99.99% availability; lowest cost archive; retrieval time is 12 hours

 **See S3 tier comparison chart** https://aws.amazon.com/s3/storage-classes/#Performance_across_the_S3_Storage_Classes